About the New York City Basketball Hall of Fame

 History of the NYC Basketball Hall of Fame

-The New York City Basketball Hall of Fame’s inaugural class was inducted in an All-Star ceremony in NYC in May 1990.
+The New York City Basketball Hall of Fame’s inaugural class was inducted in an elegant mega ceremony in NYC in May 1990.

 The Hall’s first class included All-Time Basketball superstars Kareem Abdul-Jabbar, Billy Cunningham, Red Auerbach, Coach Claire Bee, Bob Cousy, William “Pop” Gates, Connie Hawkins, Coach Dick McGuire, Holcombe Rucker, Dolph Schayes and Ms. Zelda Spoelstra.